 Frehiwot is the oldest sibling at Abay House.
 She is extremely studious and is currently attending University studying Civil Engineering.
 Her calm, gentle demeanor makes it a joy to be in her company.
 She has a wonderful relationship with her Mama, Auntie and all her siblings.
 It is obvious her brothers and sisters look up to her with respect, and she would do anything for them.
 She was relieved when she was brought to Selamta in 2010 with her two sisters, Fanos and Meaza, because it meant that she could pursue her dreams of education without taking on the responsibility of being the primary caregiver for her sisters.

 Miliyon is the oldest boy at Abay House and takes his role-model responsibility seriously.
+He has now started his college career career.
 He is a kind, gently young man, who is very patient with his younger siblings.
 Miliyon joined the Selamta family with his biological brothers Koru and Tsega in 2007.
 His youngest brother, Tsega was just an infant when they arrived and he diligently watched over him.
 Miliyon enjoys art, and especially has an interest in origami.

 Belisuma came to Selamta in 2009 with his younger siblings Tesfu and Ermias.
 He was thrilled to learn that Selamta had a soccer team and that they played in tournaments on weekends.
 Belisuma is another strong male role model as the second oldest boy in the home.
 He enjoys playing chess and card games with his siblings and friends.
 Belisuma enjoys gardening, and he helped plant a vegetable garden at his house for the family.